NhatVu/nhatvu.github.io/_posts/2025/2025-08-09-96-poc-key-value-cache-with-postgres.md

     value JSONB,
     expires_at TIMESTAMP,       -- When value is considered expired last_accessed_at TIMESTAMP, -- timestamp every time the key is read from cache.
-Support LRU refreshed_at TIMESTAMP,     -- When value was last recomputed is_refreshing BOOLEAN,       -- Used to prevent duplicate refresh updated_at TIMESTAMP
+Support LRU refresh_started_at TIMESTAMP,     -- When value was last recomputed is_refreshing BOOLEAN,       -- Used to prevent duplicate refresh updated_at TIMESTAMP
 );